 Two extension leaves give not one, not two, but three table length options.
 Above is our Fern Grey Gloss Extending Dining Table with two extension leaves.
 A table with two extensions offers maximum seating flexibility and versatility.
 This is a great table option if you regularly have a different number of people to seat.

 Butterfly Table Extension

 A butterfly table extension is a quick and easy way to seat more people around your dining table.
 The extension folds and rotates to fit within the table top, with the table concealing the extension when not in use.
-User-friendly clips hold the extension in place, making extending tables like the Aver dining table both strong and supportive.
+User-friendly clips hold the extension in place, making extending tables both strong and supportive.
 Neat, quick and easy to use, with a butterfly extension you also don’t have to worry about storing the extension leaves elsewhere, as they neatly fold back into the table top.